-While there are various types of Project Management Office, no two PMOs are exactly alike.
+While there are various types of Project Management Office charters, no two PMOs are exactly alike.
 They all serve their businesses in different, unique ways.

 That’s why it’s helpful to document what your PMO is going to do and what purpose it serves.

-In this article we’ll dive more into the purpose and benefits of having a charter for your PMO, and provide a high level PMO charter template that you can use to kick-start your own PMO activities.
+In this article we’ll dive more into the purpose and benefits of having Project Management Office charters.
+We’ll also provide a high level PMO charter template that you can use to kick-start your own PMO activities.

 What is a PMO Charter?